Built for Service Dog Handlers. Shaped by the Service Dog Community.

 1. Individuals may choose to keep their disability private by not using a dog vest, ID card or specialty harness.
 They may provide their free 10 digit ID code only when needed to allow for their registration to be easily viewed online through their Public Profile page.

-2. Individuals may make their own identification materials and refer back to their Public Profile page by using the free 10 digit code the USSDR provides.
+2. Individuals may make their own identification materials and refer back to their Public Profile page by using the free 10 digit code the USSDR provides as long as they do not contain our logo or other trademarked symbols.
+(If you see others selling items using our logo or symbols they are doing so without our permission).

 3. Individuals may purchase the professional identification materials we provide.